Semistable abelian varieties and maximal torsion 1-crystalline submodules: Introduction

 \section{Introduction}

 Let $p$ be any rational prime, let $K/\Qp$ be a discretely valued extension of $\Qp$, let $A_{K}$ be an abelian $K$-variety, and write $A$ for the N\'eron model of $A_{K}$.
+Let $\Phi_{A_{K}}$ be the finite abelian group of connected components of the special fiber of $A$.
 Fix an embedding $K\subset \Kbar$ into an algebraic closure and let $\Gamma_{K} = \Gal(\Kbar/K)$.
 Assume that $A_{K}$ has semistable reduction.
-We prove a formula for the $p$-primary part $\Phi_{A_{K}}[p^{\oo}]$ of the finite abelian group of connected components $\Phi_{A_{K}}$ of the special fiber of $A$.
+We prove a formula for the $p$-primary part $\Phi_{A_{K}}[p^{\oo}]$ of $\Phi_{A_{K}}$.
 The formula has a much older $l\neq p$ analogue due to Grothendieck.
 He established the following result without any restriction on the ramification of $K/\Qp$.